-For other acceptable documents or the latest information on the U.S. residency verification process at NPC, please visit the NPC Records and Registration Office Web page at www.npc.edu/residency-proof.
+For other acceptable documents or the latest information on the U.S. residency verification process at NPC, please visit the NPC Records and Registration Office webpage at www.npc.edu/records-registration and view the Residency tab.

-Residency Requirements
+In-State Residency Requirements